ImmortalAl/mlnf/NEXT-SESSION-PROMPT.md

 **Ready to continue building this digital sanctuary for free thinkers!** 🌟

-*Last updated: May 28, 2025 - Authentication & Profile System Fixes Complete*
+*Last updated: May 30, 2025 - Admin Panel, Tooltips, and Documentation Maintenance Complete*